 Like every traveler, I am constantly looking for better bags, better gear.
 When I find something I like which works for me, I stick with it for years.
 A daypack is no different.

-(Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales.
-That’s so we can pay for the site and keep traveling.
-We really appreciate when you click on those links because, while it doesn’t cost you anything you wouldn’t already be spending, it helps us a little bit and every little bit counts.
+(Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

-What I Look for in a Travel Daypack
+What I Look for in a Daypack

 Rain gear is a must.
 Unless you are traveling to the desert, having basic rain gear handy is essential for spending the day exploring a city.
 For some folks, that is a good packable raincoat.
 For others, an umbrella will do.
 Both are useful and we are looking for a good travel umbrella to add to our gear.